quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

 * We don't explicitly log the encryption_level or packet_number_space: the packet_type specifies this by inference (assuming correct implementation)

+### PACKET_DROPPED

+Can be due to several reasons
+* TODO: How does this relate to HEADER_DECRYPT_ERROR and PACKET_DECRYPT_ERROR?
+* TODO: if a packet is dropped because we don't have a connection for it, how can we add it to a given trace in the overall qlog file?
+Need a sort of catch-call trace in each file?
+* TODO: differentiate between DATAGRAM_DROPPED and PACKET_DROPPED?
+Same with
+  PACKET_RECEIVED and DATAGRAM_RECEIVED?

 ### VERSION_UPDATE
 TODO: maybe name VERSION_SELECTED ?